 That is why we really value your opinion about the information, advice and support we offer.
 We want you to tell us if you think we are notimpartial.
 To help us check that we are impartial we routinely ask those who use our service to say whether they think we have been biased one way or another.

-At SENDIASS Leicester we follow a national set of Quality Standards for services providing impartial information, advice and support developed by the Network of Information, Advice and Support Services.
+At SENDIASS Leicester we follow a national set of Minimum Standards developed by the Network of Information, Advice and Support Services.
 This helps us to monitor the effectiveness of our service we provide and ensure that it is ‘at arms’ length’ from the local authority.

 By this we mean that we act, and are seen to act, separately and impartially, with no undue influence or control from either the local authority or the Clinical Commissioning Group in our area.